-1. Establishment Information
+5. Establishment Information

-• Name, both in Arabic and English, including establishment's short name and approval number.
+- Name, both in Arabic and English, including establishment's short name and approval number. - Address and contact information. - Authorized persons: full names in Arabic and English, responsibilities and contact information. - Headquarters address and contact information

-- Address and contact information. - Authorized persons: full names in Arabic and English, responsibilities and contact information. - 2.
-Headquarter address and contact information - 3.
-Official inspectors or competent authority name, address and contact information. - 4.
-Business Activities: primary products, manufacturing, wholesales, storage, transportation, retailers, food service, manufacturers selling mainly direct to final consumer, slaughter house. - 5.
-Production Information: production capacity, actual production, percentage of products sold in the local market and percentage of exported. - 6.
-Food Safety & Hygiene Control System: upload available certificates such as ISO 9001, ISO 22000, and HACCP. - 7.
-Specific Requirements: upload documents into the system to satisfy the following requirements. - Production of foods in line with Islamic Halal requirements (specify) - The animal slaughtered meets GSO slaughter requirements as specified in GSO Slaughter Procedures standard number GSO 993/1998 - Specify disposable TSE risk material - Islamic Organizations that attest Halal slaughtering procedures - 8.
-Supporting Documents: upload any additional supporting documents that are not list by SFDA

-9. Declaration (Ratification) and Submission

-It should be note that SFDA may decide to inspect foreign slaughterhouses, meat, poultry, fish and their products processing facilities to register and qualify them to export the products to Saudi Arabia.
+- Official inspectors or competent authority name, address and contact information. - Business Activities: primary products, manufacturing, wholesales, storage, transportation, retailers, food service, manufacturers selling mainly direct to final consumer, and slaughter houses. - Production Information: production capacity, actual production, percentage of products sold in the local market and percentage of exported. - Food Safety & Hygiene Control System: upload available certificates such as ISO 9001, ISO 22000, and HACCP. - Specific Requirements: upload documents into the system to satisfy the following requirements. - Production of foods in line with Islamic Halal requirements (specify) - The animals slaughtered meet GSO slaughter requirements as specified in GSO Slaughter Procedures standard number GSO 993:1998 - Specify disposable transmissible spongiform encephalitis (TSE) risk material - Islamic organizations that attest Halal slaughtering procedures - Supporting Documents: upload any additional supporting documents that are not listed by SFDA - Declaration (Ratification) and Submission - To approve registration and qualify them to export to Saudi Arabia, the SFDA may decide to inspect foreign slaughterhouses and processing facilities of meat, poultry, fish and their products.

-B) Food Products and Animal Feed Registration
+6. Electronic Customs Clearance of Food Products and Animal Feed

 In January 2014, the SFDA implemented a mandatory electronic customs clearance system (E-Clearance) for all food and processed feed products imported into the Kingdom.
-The mandatory E-Clearance covers all food imports, including packaged, raw materials for food processing industry and processed animal feed.
-The SFDA does not process any requests for Customs clearance of imported food and processed feed products unless it is submitted through the E-Clearance system.
-To qualify for the E-Clearance, all food and feed products importers as well as their Customs brokers should create their individual E-Account with SFDA and complete the online registration process for all imported food and feed products.
+The mandatory E-Clearance covers all food imports, including packaged products and raw materials for the food processing industry and processed animal feed.
+The SFDA does not process any requests for customs clearance of imported food and processed feed products unless it is submitted through the E-Clearance system.
+To qualify for E-Clearance, all food and feed products importers as well as their customs brokers should create individual E-Accounts with the SFDA and complete the online registration process for all imported food and feed products.

-• Imported Food Products
+7. Imported Food Products

-The registration of imported food products is the responsibility of the local importers or agents.
-Each importer or agent is required to open an E-Account and set up individual user name and password at SFDA's Executive Department for Imported Food Control (EDIFC) E-Services at https://frcs.sfda.gov.sa/Login.aspx.
-Once the E-Account is created, importers can upload their food products information including harmonized code (HS Code), bar code, item code, and listed ingredients in English and Arabic, picture of each product as well as copy of the product label.
-The food products label must contain all information required by the Gulf Standard Organization regulation number GSO 9/2013 "Labeling of Prepackaged Food Stuffs".
-Importer are also required to register coordinates of their warehouses, names of authorized contact persons to deal with SFDA, including Customs brokers contracted in each Saudi port of entry.
+Registration of imported food products is the responsibility of local importers or agents.
+Each importer or agent is required to open an E-Account and set up an individual user name and password at SFDA's Executive Department for Imported Food Control (EDIFC) E-Services at E-Services).
+Once the E-Account is created, importers can upload information about their products, including the harmonized code (HS Code), bar code, item code, and listed ingredients in English and Arabic, a picture of each product as well as copy of the product label.
+The label must contain all information required by the Gulf Standard Organization regulation number GSO 9:2013 "Labeling of Prepackaged Food Stuffs".
+The importer is also required to register the address of their warehouses, the names of their staff members authorized to deal with SFDA - including customs brokers contracted in each Saudi port of entry.
 Individual importers are required to register all food products they intend to import, even if some or all of the products they intend to import have been already registered by another importer.
-The electronic registration with the SFDA is free of charge and there is no expiry date for the registration.
+The electronic registration is free of charge and there is no expiry date for the registration.
 Importers, however, are required to re-register their products when there are changes in products formulations or labels.
 The registration process seems to be simple and can be quickly completed if needed information is readily available and required documents are uploaded.
-It is important to know that SFDA does not allow the importation of food products that are not registered on its E-Account database.
+It is important to know that SFDA does not allow the importation of food products that are not registered in its E-Account database.

-• Animal Feed National Registry (AFNR)
+8. Animal Feed National Registry (AFNR)